 A little about me

-I'm a Long Island-based writer, which means I slip Billy Joel lyrics into my work whenever possible.
-My regular beats are health, food, and culture - but am known to stray down the rabbit holes of funeral rituals, female psychopaths, and subway ads.
-I’ve been interviewed about my work by WNYC, CBC Radio, and Wisconsin Public Radio.
+I'm a New York-based writer whose regular beats are health, food, and culture—but often fall down the rabbit holes of funeral rituals, female psychopaths, and subway ads.
+My work has been featured on WNYC, CBC Radio, and Wisconsin Public Radio.

 In a past life, I was a professional pickaxer, coffee bagger, and salad slinger.
-My present life as a writer was determined by my carrying a BRCA genetic mutation, which you'll read about when you scroll down.
+My career as a writer was determined by my carrying a BRCA genetic mutation and my patient-experience with a complicated healthcare system, which you'll read about when you scroll down.

-While studying at NYU, I was loud, opinionated, and political; I published a white paper on the fight for water in the Colorado River Basin and worked on a micro-loan project in Rwanda with the UNDP.
+I earned both my BA in Ethics and Public Policy and an MPA in Public Policy and Healthcare Management from New York University.
+As an undergraduate, I published a white paper on the fight for water in the Colorado River Basin and, for my graduate capstone, I worked on a micro-loan project in Rwanda with the UNDP.
 In between all that, I built potable water systems & taught public health in rural Honduras.
-I'm still loud, opinionated, and political, but my work is more balanced (when it needs to be).

 Making sense of the creepy Clowns popping up across America, for Rolling Stone

 And how the real clowns are defending themselves, also for Rolling Stone

 Unsolved serial murders, solved, in California and Ohio, for Rolling Stone

 When @Jack finally kicked Milo off Twitter, for Rolling Stone